-The program has received approval from the Ministries of Education and of Industry and Trade, therefore allowing participants to take the matriculation examination in the field of tourism and hotel management, as well as receiving a certificate as a "Level 1 Chef" from the Ministry of Industry and Trade.
+The programme has received approval from the Ministries of Education and of Industry and Trade, therefore allowing participants to take the matriculation examination in the field of tourism and hotel management, as well as receiving a certificate as a "Level 1 Chef" from the Ministry of Industry and Trade.

-The program is now hosted on the Migdal Ohr campus at Migdal Ha'Emek in the newly built recreation complex.
+The programme is now hosted on the Migdal Ohr campus at Migdal ha'Emek in the newly built recreation complex.
 Facilities at the complex include two workshops (one meat and one dairy), with twelve workstations in each.
 Each workstation has an oven, electric stove-top, work surface, sink and utensils (an assortment of knives, bowls, ladles, pots etc.).
 The workstations are designed to serve two students at a time.
 The centre has refrigeration and storage units.
 In addition to culinary training, the students are being introduced to the intricacies of the dining room, completing their training in the field of hosting.
 This segment is also recognized by the Ministry of Education for purposes of matriculation exam grading.

 The school was established to provide an educational framework for new immigrants in order to help them integrate into Israeli society.

 The Machshava School is a unique elementary school for a student body comprised primarily of children who immigrated to Israel themselves or whose parents did so shortly before they were born.
 Most come from the former Soviet Union.
-The school provides a highly advanced academic program focusing on science and math, with an additional arts curriculum focusing on music expression, complete with a choir and dance troupe.
-Machshava also recently added a very special music program called “Sulamot” (musical scales), in partnership with the Israeli Philharmonic Orchestra.
+The school provides a highly advanced academic programme focusing on science and math, with an additional arts curriculum focusing on music expression, complete with a choir and dance troupe.
+Machshava also recently added a very special music programme called “Sulamot” (musical scales), in partnership with the Israeli Philharmonic Orchestra.

-Day Care & Kindergarten Centers
+Day Care & Kindergarten Centres

 A warm and caring environment for thousands of toddlers.
 Teams of committed, professional and trained kindergarten teachers care for them with dedication and lots of love.